 - Not erosive and erosive.

-- Postbulbs and bulbs.
+- Most bulbs and bulbs.
 Often, people suffering from duodenitis complain of stomach pain and gastritis.

 - Helicobacter pylori infection: a bacteria found in the stomach (often in people without symptoms) has been shown to play a role in the development of duodenitis.

-- Excessive secretion of stomach acid: it is found in some cases, but not in all.
+- Excessive stomach acid secretion is found in some cases but not in all.

 - Non-steroidal anti-inflammatory drugs (NSAIDs): widely recognized for causing duodenitis.

 - Smoking: It can cause and certainly potentiates the development of duodenitis.

 - Sick or hospitalized patients: a prevalent finding in this group of patients generally with a poor nutritional intake.

 The symptoms can be:

 - Damage to the intestines and liver.